 I am an Associate Professor of Political Science and International Affairs in the Department of Political Science at Pennsylvania State University and a Global Fellow at the Peace Research Institute Oslo (PRIO).
 My research is motivated by a desire to better understand and contribute to the prevention of violent conflict and the violation of human rights.
 I do this through assessing the intersection of violent behavior, political institutions, and political participation.

-My current work focuses on transitional justice in post-conflict countries.
-I research the ways that justice can be used for good or for evil through political consolidation, political exclusion, social reconciliation, narrative construction and for economic gain.
+My current work focuses on transitional justice adopted both during and after armed conflict.
+I study the ways that justice processes can be used for good or for evil through political consolidation, political exclusion, social reconciliation, and narrative construction by both governments and rebel groups.

 I have looked at these issues through field work in East Africa, primarily Rwanda and Uganda, as well as Mozambique, Northern Ireland, Turkey, and Nepal.
 I am also the co-creator of the Post-Conflict (PCJ) and During-Conflict Justice (DCJ) Datasets.

 Developing ethical best practices for reserach on armed conflict is central to my work.
 I focus my attention on reserach-related trauma for scholars and in-country research team members.